 Free Tool for Startup Founders

 How many months do you have?
-Know your numbers in 10 seconds.
+Enter your cash, burn rate, and revenue — know your numbers in 10 seconds.

 Input your current cash balance, monthly expenses (burn rate), and monthly revenue.
 Pre-revenue?
 Leave revenue at $0.